johnalison/obsidian-notes/Journal/13 March 2025 Thursday.md

 # Faculty Meeting
 - Spend Extra money!
 - Sent "MidTerm Grades"
-- How to do we advertise ?
+- How to do we advertise to other majors ?
 - Dont know if we are running a deficit or not.